Information topologies on non-commutative state spaces: Exponential families

-Maximization of the entropy distance from an exponential family is proposed in \cite{Ay} as a structuring principle in natural systems.
-We prove two necessary conditions for a local maximizer of the entropy distance ${\rm d}_\cE$ from an exponential family $\cE$.
-One condition, an upper bounds on the rank, enforces determinism on the local maximizer.
-The second condition identifies local maximizers as the cutoff of their rI-projection.
+contains all invertible product states $\rho_1\otimes\rho_2$, having no correlation.
+The mean value chart (\ref{eq:wichmanns-bijection}) and the projection theorem (\ref{thm:projection_E}) show for invertible $\rho\in\cS_{\cA\otimes\cA}$ that mutual information is the entropy distance (\ref{def:entropy_dist})

-The idea to Theorem~\ref{thm:support_bound} is from Proposition 3.2 in \cite{Ay} where the assertion is proved for a subset of the probability simplex (\ref{def:prob_simplex}) on a finite set $\Omega$.
-The statement was proved in Corollary 2 in \cite{Matus_Ay} on the whole probability simplex on $\Omega$.
+Maximization of correlation measures in terms of the entropy distance from an exponential family is proposed in \cite{Ay} as a structuring principle in natural systems, see also \cite{Knauf,Weis_Knauf} and the references therein.
+We prove two necessary conditions for a local maximizer of the entropy distance ${\rm d}_\cE$ from an exponential family $\cE$ in a C*-subalgebra $\cA$ of ${\rm Mat}(n,\bC)$.
+See the beginning of \S\ref{sec:exp} for notation.